Spain's La Liga wants 'more powers' to fight racism

 La Liga said it had "long observed with impotence" these reports being "dismissed without even reaching the courts".

+"There are in stadiums, as in society, a percentage of racist people," he said.

+"Today with technology and stadium microphones they can be heard and we can punish them.
+It's a battle - like a tumour, you have to systematically remove it even if it has recurrences."

-In a lengthy statement, it detailed some of the "surprising reasons" for which previous reports have been dismissed, such as a defendant not appearing "to be a person who intends to incite racism" from examination of their social media accounts.
+In a lengthy statement, La Liga detailed some of the "surprising reasons" for which previous reports have been dismissed, such as a defendant not appearing "to be a person who intends to incite racism" from examination of their social media accounts.

 It also included a summary of cases reported and their judicial status.
 Of these, nine are related to incidences involving Brazil international Vinicius Jr.